timrxd/exhibit-backend/README.md

 # exhibit-backend

-Simple backend server to to provide data for [exhibit-frontend](https://github.com/timrxd/exhibit-frontend) (coming soon™).
+Simple backend server to that provides data based on the ATP tennis rankings.

 Simple API based in Go, using gRPC-gateway to generate a reverse-proxy based on the protobuf spec.